eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 * delete the old workload via the corresponding runtime connector
 * stop the state checker for the workload
 * create a new workload via the corresponding runtime connector (which creates and starts a state checker)
-* restart the workload in compliance with the limit of the defined restart attempts if a create of that workload fails
+* request a restart of the workload in compliance with the limit of the defined restart attempts if a create of that workload fails
 * store the new Id and reference to the state checker inside the WorkloadControlLoop

 Comment: